 It’s easy to see the modern search for ‘The One’ as drastically different from courting as our parents and grandparents experienced it, but has what men and women are searching for really changed?
 We took a look at the bizarre, heart-breaking and hilarious requirements of t...

-Marriages Are Made in Bond Street True Stories from a 1940s Marriage Bureau In the summer of 1939, with the Second World War looming, two determined young women, Heather Jenner and Mary Oliver decided to open a marriage bureau.
-They found a tiny office on London's Bond Street and set about the delicate business of match-making. "
+In the spring of 1939, with the Second World War looming, two determined twenty-four-year-olds, Heather Jenner and Mary Oliver, decided to open a marriage bureau.
+They found a tiny office on London...

 Sign up to the Pan Macmillan newsletter for great extra content and free extracts.